Fort Myers Storefront Crash Cases Lawyer

 - Ram-raid (a type of burglary) – 7 percent

-Other statistically significant causes (which may be lumped into the operator error category) including reckless driving, falling asleep at the wheel, perilous weather conditions, speeding, vehicular assault and mechanical failure.
+Other statistically significant causes (which may be lumped into the operator error category) include reckless driving, falling asleep at the wheel, hazardous weather conditions, speeding, vehicular assault, and mechanical failure.

-The cause of the incident may dictate type of injury claim.
+The cause of the incident may dictate the type of injury claim.

-If mechanical failure was partially to blame, you may have grounds to pursue a product liability claim against the manufacturer of the vehicle or a specific malfunctioning part.Property Owner Liability in SWFL
+If mechanical failure was partially to blame, you might have grounds to pursue a product liability claim against the manufacturer of the vehicle or a specific malfunctioning part.Property Owner Liability in SWFL

 Property owners owe a duty of care to keep the property reasonably safe for those who are lawfully on site.
 This is particularly true if visitors are business invitees, meaning they have been invited onto the site for the financial gain of the business.
 When property owners breach this duty of care, claims for damages can be pursued under a legal theory known as premises liability.

 It is a well-established Florida law, as noted in the 1992 Florida Supreme Court decision in McCain v.
-Florida Power Corp., that when a defendant creates a foreseeable zone of risk, the law will generally recognize a duty placed upon defendant to either lessen the risk or take sufficient precautions to protect others from the harm that risk poses.
-Evidence of prior similar incidents can be used to establish the owner/operators actual or constructive notice and prove foreseeability.
-As more storefront are reported, the more plaintiffs are taking these cases to trial and finding they have stronger grounds to assert the risk was foreseeable and the property owner owed a duty to mitigate it.
+Florida Power Corp., that when a defendant creates a foreseeable zone of risk, the law will generally recognize a duty placed upon the defendant to either lessen the risk or take sufficient precautions to protect others from the harm that risk poses.
+Evidence of prior similar incidents can be used to establish the owner/operators' actual or constructive notice and prove foreseeability.
+As more storefront are reported, the more plaintiffs are taking these cases to trial and finding they have stronger grounds to assert the risk was foreseeable, and the property owner owed a duty to mitigate it.

 Although property owners cannot control the actions of every driver on the nearby street or those who enter the parking lot, they can weigh the potential likelihood of such an incident in both the design of the store (i.e., no head-in parking facing storefronts, sidewalks, curbs, outdoor dining areas, etc.) and the installation of bollards, wheel stops and other adequate barriers and space.